fb pixel

 • Make sure that your body has a proper balance of vitamins and minerals.
 This might help you relax and boost your mood.

 • It can also provide you with a good outlet to chat with someone when anxious.
-Loneliness may be alleviated and anxiety and depression reduced by maintaining a good social life with excellent interpersonal ties.
+Loneliness may be alleviated, and anxiety and depression reduced by maintaining a good social life with excellent interpersonal ties.

 • Maintain a healthy activity and exercise routine.
 This might make you feel more confident in yourself.